National Lottery (United Kingdom): Lotto Extra

-Lotto Extra was introduced on 13 November 2000 and was originally called Lottery Extra but renamed Lotto Extra in May 2002.
+Lotto Extra was introduced on 13 November 2000 and was originally called Lottery Extra but renamed Lotto Extra on 18 May 2002.
 It was an add-on from the main draw where a player could select "Lotto Extra same numbers" or a lucky dip.
 Players would pick six numbers from 49 and there were no lower tier prizes so a perfect match was required.
-The draw was originally televised on both Wednesdays and Saturdays, but after the introduction of Wednesday's Thunderball draw on 23 October 2002, only the Saturday draw was televised as the Wednesday draw took place prior to the live TV show, and the winning results for Lotto Extra on Wednesdays was shown after the main Lotto draw.
+The draw was originally televised on both Wednesdays and Saturdays, but after the introduction of Wednesday's Thunderball draw on 23 October 2002, only the Saturday draw was televised as the Wednesday draw took place prior to the live TV show, and the winning results for Lotto Extra on Wednesdays was shown after the main Lotto draw; this was due to the 5 minute timeslot allocated to the midweek draws on BBC One.
 Due to poor sales on the draw's last few years, the last draw was on 8 July 2006 and it was replaced by Dream Number.

 Dream Number

 Dream Number was launched on 15 July 2006.
 It involved a random seven-digit number generated for entry into the main draw.
 It was played independently of Lotto, or if played with Lotto one Dream Number was generated per ticket, not per Lotto entry.
 The cost of entry was £1.
 A dream number was printed on every Lotto ticket bought, whether the player had chosen to enter it into the draw or not.
 Unlike other Lotto games, it was not possible to choose the number entered, and the order in which the digits were drawn was significant, as the digits had to be matched in the same order for the player to win.
 Players had to match with the first digit in order to start winning prizes (ranging from £2 to £500,000), which meant that 90% of players lost as soon as the first ball was drawn.
-Three Dream Number machines were made and were named Peridot, Tourmarine and Adventurine, and were custom made single digit air mix machines manufactured by Smartplay International Inc. Draws took place on Wednesdays and Saturdays.
+Three Dream Number machines were made and were named Peridot, Tourmaline and Aventurine, and were custom made single digit air mix machines manufactured by Smartplay International Inc. Draws took place on Wednesdays and Saturdays.
 Originally, the draw was televised on both Wednesdays and Saturdays, but was latterly only televised on Saturdays, when the Wednesday draw took place prior to the live TV show and the winning dream number was announced during the show.
 All money raised for good causes from Dream Number went towards the 2012 Summer Olympics and 2012 Summer Paralympics in London.
 The National Lottery closed the Dream Number game on Wednesday 9 February 2011, which was also the date of the last Dream Number draw.
 It was then replaced by Lotto Plus 5.